Blessed Martyrs of Drina: Martyrdom

-Aftermath and legacy
+Aftermath

 News of the deaths quickly spread throughout the NDH.
 In April 1942, Dangić was arrested by the Germans and taken to a prisoner-of-war camp in German-occupied Poland.
 He escaped from prison in 1943 and participated in the Warsaw Uprising against the Germans the following year.

 Dangić was captured by the Red Army in 1945 and extradited to Yugoslavia's new communist authorities, who charged him with war crimes.
 He was tried, found guilty by a court in Sarajevo and sentenced to death.
 He was executed by firing squad on 22 August 1947.

+Beatification

 The five nuns were declared martyrs, On 14 January 2011, Pope Benedict XVI announced the promulgation of decrees of the Congregation for the Causes of Saints.
 The nuns were beatified at a ceremony presided over by Cardinal Angelo Amato in Sarajevo on 24 September 2011.

 A non-fiction book about the nuns was written by Croatian author Anto Baković, titled Drinske mučenice (Drina Martyrs; Sarajevo, 1990).
 Sister Slavica Buljan, a Bosnian-Croatian nun, writer and poet, wrote Zavjet krvlju potpisan (Vow Signed With Blood; Zagreb, 2010).